*This post is link heavy, for your convenience.

 Comes in grid (not dot), lined and blank paper and has hard, soft and paper cover options.
 It has a back pocket and one page marker.
 I currently have 3 paper cover, lined notebooks that I use for my collections and journaling, I love them!
 The notebooks are very similar to the moleskine books and come at lower prices and the paper quality in my notebooks is wonderful!
 I got my notebooks at Barnes and Noble, I haven’t been able to find a good online source for the exact type I have (paper cover) yet, even the website(?) .
 You can find them at B&N, the Piccadilly website or click the above link to Amazon.

-A quite beautiful breed of black and orange notebooks that come in almost every option.
+A quite beautiful breed of black and orange ( and every color in between ) notebooks that come in almost every option.
 Reporter, spiral, bound, soft, rigid, large, small, dot, graph, lined and blank.
-Great paper quality and available at Barnes and noble and some art stores, or you can follow the above link to their website.
+I have reviewed both the hard and soft covers of this brand of notebook (here) and they are soooooo nice Video is HERE.
+Great paper quality and available at Barnes and noble and some art stores, or at their website.

 There are so many options out there for these journals.
 Covers and notebooks alike.
-For inserts you can find the original one on the website (above link) then about a million options on Etsy or you can make your own inserts.
-I recommend Yellow Paper House, which is where I currently get my notebooks from because of the fun color options and the great paper quality (24 lb.).
-For a custom cover, talk to J. Caoilfhionn Marie over at Imperfectly Perfekt!
-She will hook you up with a seriously awesome cover to fit your personality!
-Plus, she is super friendly and great to work with on custom orders, I know!
+For inserts you can find the original one right here or in the above link then about a million options on Etsy or you can make your own inserts.
+I recommend Yellow Paper House, because of the fun color options and the great paper quality (24 lb.).

 These are nice because you can tear pages out and place them in another location.
 I really loved this feature in my happy planner.
 You can buy grid paper( dot and graph ), lined or blank paper for it (or a combination of all) and then, bam, bullet journal.
-You can check out the above link to amazon or, obviously, Staples.
+There is Staples Arc, Tul, Happy Planner, or you can just get some etsy covers and put together your own system!
+Here is some Letter size Dot Grid paper, go crazy….

 I hope this helps you!
 Enjoy your day!